jiminhsieh/jekyll-clean-dark/_posts/2017-10-06-Why-I-Like-Performance-Engineering.md

 by [Konrad Malawski](https://twitter.com/ktosopl)

 However, is it that easy?
 There is a prerequisite for this.
 We have to benchmark or measure correctly.
 It means we have to use right methodologies to do it.
 For instance, when we benchmark CPU intensive application in Intel CPU, we have to turn off hyper-threading.
-Or you would get a wasteful result.
+Or we would get a wasteful result.

 Last but not least, anyone is interested in performance engineering.
 There are stuffs I would suggest to read.
 * [Systems Performance: Enterprise and the Cloud](https://www.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098/) by Brendan Gregg